-Industrial entities in Robertson and Brazos counties and those receiving water from District water resources via transport permits will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.
+Industrial entities in Robertson and Brazos counties will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.

-To achieve this goal, the District will notify all permitted industrial users and those receiving water from District water resources via transport permits regarding adoption of this plan and ensure that each agency has a water conservation plan on file with the District.
+To achieve this goal, the District will notify all permitted industrial users regarding adoption of this plan and ensure that each agency has a water conservation plan on file with the District.